-Even though I might get frustrated when it comes to driving and waiting on test results with my lymphoma, I don’t want mistakes to be made or steps to be skipped for short-term satisfaction.
+Even though I might get frustrated when it comes to driving and waiting on test results for my lymphoma, I don’t want mistakes to be made or steps to be skipped for short-term satisfaction.
 Patience is an exercise in self-discipline!
 And is a virtue that is learned over the course of time.

 Patience is more important now than ever before!

 With our short attention span and having information instantly at our fingertips, it’s easy to become frustrated and anxious about not being in control or making informed decisions on the spot.
-When it comes to cancer, there are long periods of time where we wait for results that may or may not be favorable.
-Like recently I had to wait for months to get results of the radiation treatment for my lymphoma.
+When it comes to cancer, there are long periods of time when we wait for results that may or may not be favorable.
+Like recently I had to wait for months to get the results of the radiation treatment for my lymphoma.
 Unfortunately, those results were not favorable.
 Without patience, I would have gone mad days after finishing up my last treatment.

 I’m going to teach you 10 lessons on why patience is important!

 You’ll never get an answer when you want it.